 Jen McGregor is a writer, dramaturg, and director.
 Her play Heaven Burns won the 2018 Assembly Roxy Theatre (ART) Award.
 Writing credits include Sons of God (Piccolo Theatre of Milan, Italian tour), Volante (Hothouse @ Traverse, EMSF, Tom McGrath award), Canto X (Fronteiras Theatre Lab/Manipulate), Screech (Stellar Quines’ Make Do & Mend), The Premorial (Birds of Paradise/Perth Theatre) and Ghost Stories (Pitlochry Festival Theatre).

 Squiggles was inspired by and is dedicated to my mum, who died of cancer when I was 20.
 I'm fascinated by the moments when people's lives change drastically, and the ways we seek out the things we can control within moments of chaos.
 When a terminal diagnosis cancels the future you thought you were going to have, how do you approach what future remains?Jen McGregor

-For information on the 2022 competition, please keep scrolling!
+For information on the current 2023 competition, please keep scrolling!

 To read the winning stories from 2021 and 2020, please use the main menu.

 Communications between the writer and Mama Quilla were consistently prompt, friendly and substantive.
 I felt that my submission was getting serious, expert consideration.
 Feedback/ encouragement from Kay Adshead was much appreciated.
 Allston James

 …without this competition I would not have written ‘They is mad in asylum’ and explored the voice of the woman who is the main character.
 I have spent a lot of time working and just being with people who like her have experienced trauma…Jacqui Norton-Lovell